mjaiswal141/Kilometers-to-Miles/README.md

 # Kilometers-to-Miles
-This program converts kilometers to miles and display it.
+This python program converts kilometers to miles and display it.